Fresh Sweet Corn Soup Recipe with Kefir

 Once fermented, kefir has a thick, pourable consistency similar to buttermilk.
 Tasted plain, it will probably remind you of an unflavored smoothie.

-For this summer recipe, you’ll use the milk kefir to finish the soup and add creaminess and weight to the texture.
+For making sweet corn soup, you’ll use the milk kefir to finish the soup and add creaminess and weight to the texture.
+(Note that you do not add the kefir until the end.)

 How do you remove the corn from the cob?

-For this recipe for sweet corn soup, you’ll need to remove the fresh corn kernels from the cobs.
+For this recipe for sweet corn and kefir soup, you’ll need to remove the fresh corn kernels from the cobs.
 This is actually very simple to do.
-Just stand an ear of corn up in a shallow bowl and slice downward with a sharp knife, turning the ear of corn as you go until all the kernels have been removed.
+The most popular method is to stand an ear of corn up in a shallow bowl and slice it downward with a sharp knife, turning the ear of corn as you go until all the kernels have been removed.

 Can you make this a vegetarian corn soup?